 San Diego-based photographer Claire Johnson doesn’t believe orbs to be visitors from other realms, but does think orbs are more than just dust.
 “I love finding orbs in my photos — they’re caused by retro-reflection of light on dust particles or mist, but they give the pictures a ghostly-like feel to them,” she tells Bustle.
 And while she says other photographers often edit them out of photos, she prefers to leave them in.
 “I like the imperfection, the evidence that we’re surrounded by so much more than what we can see with our own eyes,” she says.

-Amy Inglis, a Berkshire, MA, photographer, is also open to the possibility that orbs aren’t just light reflections.
-“I do feel that lens flares and rainbows often show up in the perfect place,” she says; she often sees them when photographing events like maternity shoots, suggesting that a spiritual element is present in the images.
+Amy Inglis, a Massachusetts-based photographer, is also open to the possibility that orbs aren’t just light reflections.
+“I do feel that lens flares and rainbows often show up in the perfect place,” she says.
+She often sees them when photographing events like maternity shoots, suggesting that a spiritual element is present in the images.
 A prophetic once told Inglis that she was “capturing angels” in her photographs, and that made her a firm believer in the mystical aspect of orbs.